epfl-ada/ada-2020-project-milestone-p3-p3_data-bayes/README.md

 #### 1st week:
 Initialise the repository, preprocess the data to obtain the desired features (politeness, planning markers, sentiment analysis).
 Do data analysis and start working on the matching.
 #### 2nd week:
-Perform matching, then do the data comparison, answer the research questions and visualizations.
+Perform matching, then do the data comparison, answer the research questions and add visualizations.
 #### 3rd week:
 Finalize of the notebook, write of the LaTeX report, make the video.